-To assemble the salad, use the largest mixing bowl you have.
-Then, start adding some of the cooked chicken, cabbage, coleslaw mix and ramen.
+To assemble the salad, use a large mixing bowl -- the largest mixing bowl you have.
+Then, start adding some of the cooked chicken, cabbage, coleslaw mix and ramen to the large bowl.

 I like to reserve some of the ramen and add it right before serving.
 It gets soft in the salad, so those that like it crunchy are satisfied!

-Pour the dressing as you add the ingredients so that you get it on each layer.
+Pour in the tangy Asian dressing as you add the ingredients so that you get it on each layer.
 Add the rest of the ingredients, and mix it all up!

 Add Mandarin oranges and chopped green onions to the top for an extra pop of color and crunch.
-You can also add more sesame seeds and slivered almonds for presentation.
+You can also add more sesame seeds and sliced almonds for presentation.

 Isn't this one of the prettiest, most colorful salads on the planet?
 Only problem is my kids eat the oranges first, so there's none left by the second day!